KrisPiters/ros_workshop/exercises/part1.md

 ## rqt

-Veel zaken die je kunt doen via losse commando's kun je ook doen via het programma *rqt*, de grafische user interface (GUI) van ROS.
-Dit programma kan ook de robot en verschillende messages visualiseren.
+Many things you have done so far (using terminal commands) can also be done using the software [*rqt*](http://wiki.ros.org/rqt).
+This program provides a graphical user interface (GUI) and can be used to visualize and control many things in the ROS system (messages for example).

-Start de *rqt* GUI:
+Start the *rqt* GUI:

     rqt

-Verken de verschillende plugins.
+Explore the different plugins.

-Enkele plugins (b.v. rqt_graph, rqt_image_view) ken je al want die hebben we los opgestart en gebruikt.
-Binnen rqt zijn alle plugins mooi geintegreerd.
+Some plugins you already know (rqt_graph, rqt_image_view), we have started and used them before.
+Within rqt all of these plugins are nicely integrated into one interface.

 ## Besturen van een echte mobiele robot